Chicone/backup_wine_analysis/docs/source/README.md

 │ └── ...
 └──  ...
 ```
-Then, within each sample there should be a csv file with the name of the sample and looking like
+Then, within each sample there should be a CSV file like this:
 ![img.png](img.png)
-where the first column is the retention time and the next columns are the intensity signals of each m/z channel
+, where the first column is the retention time and the next columns are the intensity signals of each m/z channel
 (starting at 40 in this example).

 ## Running Scripts
 To execute one of the analysis scripts, navigate to the root of the project (where the scripts/ directory is located) and
 run the script using Python.
 For example, to run the Pinot Noir classification pipeline: